-During the first half of 2018, ABN AMRO considered regulatory guidance and market practices for the presentation of deposits included in due to banks (refer to note 15) and due to customers (refer to note 16).
-As a result, it was concluded that a change in presentation would be appropriate as this would better align with the level of regulatory reporting of financial liabilities and provide more relevant information about the effect of these financial liabilities on our financial position and performance.
+During the first half of 2018 ABN AMRO considered regulatory guidance and market practices for the presentation of deposits included in due to banks (refer to note 15) and due to customers (refer to note 16).
+As a result it was concluded that a change in presentation would be appropriate, since it better aligns with the level of regulatory reporting of financial liabilities and provide more relevant information about the effect of these financial liabilities on our financial position and performance.

-The change in presentation did not impact measurement of these line items, retained earnings or the result for any period.
+The change in presentation did not impact measurement of these items and neither on retained earnings nor profit for any period.
 Comparative figures have been adjusted accordingly.
 As a result, the following definitions apply to the new classification of due to banks and due to customers:

-- Current accounts include amounts held at ABN AMRO which are available to the owner for the execution of payment transactions. - Demand deposits are available to the account owner for frequent and immediate access but cannot be used for payment transactions.
-As these deposits are on demand, they can be drawn or transferred by the client without prior notice to the bank. - Time deposits are not available to the account owner for immediate access and have an agreed maturity.
-In special circumstances, early withdrawal may be permitted at a penalty payable by the account owner. - Other includes payables for cash collateral received in derivatives transactions and other financial liabilities to banks and customers.
+- Current accounts include amounts held at ABN AMRO which are available to the owner for the execution of payment transactions. - ▶ Demand deposits are available to the account owner for frequent and immediate access but cannot be used for payment transactions.
+As these deposits are on demand, they can be drawn or transferred by the client without prior notice to the bank. - ▶ Time deposits are not available to the account owner for immediate access and have an agreed maturity.
+In special circumstances early withdrawal may be permitted in exchange of a penalty payable by the account owner. - ▶ Other includes payables for cash collateral received in derivatives transactions and other financial liabilities to banks and customers.